WICG/local-font-access/README.md

 ### Requesting specific fonts

 In some cases, a web application may wish to request access to specific fonts.
 For example, it may be presenting previously authored content that embeds font names.
-The `query()` call takes a `select` option that scopes the request to fonts identified by PostScript names.
+The `query()` call takes a `postscriptNames` option that scopes the request to fonts identified by PostScript names.
 Only matching fonts will be returned.

 User agents may provide a different user interface to support this.
 For example, if the fingerprinting risk is deemed minimal, the request may be satisfied without prompting the user for permission.
 Alternately, a picker could be shown with only the requested fonts included.